 Winter is the perfect time to see the monumental garden at Stowe in Buckinghamshire glisten with crisp frost, with mist drifting across the lakes.
 There are more than 250 acres of garden to explore with lakes, classical temples, winding paths and woods created by some of the greatest minds of gardening design and architecture, including Lancelot ‘Capability’ Brown and William Kent.

-At Bodnant Garden in Conwy, Wales, there will be a tree-dressing day on 6 December, where you will be welcome to join in with the ancient tradition.
-The winter garden at Bodnant has been open for just over two years and, with its winter colours and scents, it brightens up even the coldest of winter days – the perfect place for a post-Christmas walk.
+At Bodnant Garden in Conwy, Wales, the winter garden is relatively new and, with its winter colours and scents, it brightens up even the coldest of winter days – the perfect place for a post-Christmas walk.
 At weekends during the winter months you’ll be able to enjoy a warming cup of tea in the bottom of the garden at the Dell tea stop.
 With hot drinks, snacks and a warming fire, it’s the perfect place to pause and reflect while on your way round the garden.

 Visitors to Mottisfont in Hampshire can enjoy the National Trust’s newest winter garden, whose plants are at their most beautiful when others are in hibernation.
 Gullies of foliage plants appear to wind through the banks of willow and spill into the stream and, as winter creeps in, the garden becomes a refuge for late flowering shrubs and sweet-smelling winter honeysuckle.
 We love the striking corridor of ancient trees below.